visgl/deck.gl/dev-docs/RFCs/v6.x/phong-lighting-rfc.md

 intensity(float): strenght of direcitonal light source direction(vec3): direction vector of directional light source

-### Light Material
+### Lighting Material
-LightPhongMaterial class specify phong model based light material details for each layer
+LightPhongMaterial class specify phong model based lighting material details for each layer
 * ambient(float): Ambient light reflection ratio
 * diffuse(float): Diffuse light reflection ratio
 * shininess(float): Parameter to control specular highlight radius
 * specularColor(vec3): Color applied to specular lighting

-### Light Effect
+### Lighting Effect
-LightEffect class holds all the light sources
+LightingEffect class holds and manages all the light sources
+* lightSources(object): all the light sources in the scene

 ### New Deck Prop
 * effects(array): input of all the rendering effects in the scene

 ### New Layer Prop
-* material(class): input of light material attached to the layer
+* material(object): input of lighting material attached to the layer

 ### Outdated Layer Prop
 * lightSettings(object)